About Friends of Alrowwad UK

 Alrowwad Cultural and Arts Society offers workshops, training, scholarships and other opportunities for women and children with the ethos of encouraging beautiful and artistic non-violent cultural resistance.
 Their new building offers a guest-house, carpentry workshop, and is working towards completing the restaurant and media lab.

-Our organisation has submitted an application to the Charity Commission and hopes to hear imminently about the outcome.
-In the meantime we continue to reach out to partners in the UK and abroad and we work closely with our Friends in France, Luxembourg, America and Australia in the hope that this will provide a stronger network of support for Alrowwad in Palestine.
+Our organisation was registered as a UK charity by the Charity Commission in 2019.
+We continue to reach out to partners in the UK and abroad and we work closely with our Friends in France, Luxembourg, America and Australia in the hope that this will provide a stronger network of support for Alrowwad in Palestine.

 In 2017 we co-produced with Alrowwad and published "Bethlehem; Beautiful Resistance Recipes" - a cookbook drawn up from recipes and stories collected from across Aida Camp.
 Dr Abdelfattah Abusrour, Manal Odeh, Murad Abusrour, Melissa Scott, Lucy Lyon and Ingrid Van Loo all worked together for over a year to pull it together.
 All proceeds from sales of the book went to Alrowwad.

-We have held several fundraisers, including a Christmas "Bethlehem Concert" ; a fundraising dinner and we have run in the Palestine Right to Movement Marathon, held annually in Bethlehem.
+We have held several fundraisers, including a Christmas "Bethlehem Concert" ; a fundraising dinner and we have run a few times in the Palestine Right to Movement Marathon, held annually in Bethlehem to raise money for Alrowwad.

 Aida Refugee Camp